syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 ## Change flow direction

 You can change the flow direction of the `Calendar` layout from right to left by setting the `FlowDirection` property value as `RightToLeft`.
 The default value of `FlowDirection` property is `LeftToRight`.

+N> When `CalendarIdentifier` and `FlowDirection` properties are set, FlowDirection property is given higher precedence.

 {% tabs %}
 {% highlight XAML %}